contao/docs/docs/manual/performance/http-caching.en.md

 - If the request contains a PHP session cookie or the response sets it

   The most obvious case here is of course the PHP session, i.e. when a user logs into the backend or a member logs into the frontend.
 In this case all answers are always `private`and the `Contao-Response-Private-Reason`-header contains `session-cookie`.
-- If the response contains a cookie
+- If the answer contains a cookie

   If the answer contains a cookie, it means that the developer\* wants to personalize the answer.
 The current answer therefore potentially already contains personal data.
 The `Contao-Response-Private-Reason`-header in this case `response-cookies`includes a list of the affected cookie names.
 - If the request contains a cookie